Fs77X/Grounding-GDPR-Exp/README.md

 go run ttldaemon.go {delete, vac, vacfull, tomb} # depending on the experiment, if you want to run normal deletes then give the delete argument for example
 ```

+NOTE: go may tell you to run a command to fetch the library in order to be able to run the script.
+Make sure to do that so you're able to run it!

 In the terminal where you loaded the dataset, run the experiment with the following command

 ```bash